 Also, another great cooking option for this pot roast recipe is to throw it in the slow cooker (after you’ve browned it) and let it cook for about 7 – 8 hours.
 When I’m going this route though I like to add the potatoes whole and cook the carrots separately.

 I’m all about easy dinners and this one definitely makes the cut.
+I love how everything is cooked together here.
 Plus it’s a meal my whole family loves, especially my meat loving husband!

 - Slow Cooker Pot Roast with Potatoes (A One Pot Hassle Free Meal)